St. Michael the Archangel Church (Cleveland): History

+Architecture

 The church building is considered a good example of High Victorian Gothic architecture with its two towers of unequal height, the taller of which rises 232 ft, and three archways.
 An architecturally notable school adjacent to the church began construction in 1906 and was completed in 1907.
 For many years the church was one of the most costly and artistically notable churches in the Cleveland Diocese.